• OPEN AN ACCOUNT

 Domestic Sales

-International Business sales - two-wheeler and three wheeler
+International Business sales - two-wheeler and three-wheeler

-Three-wheeler exports during the year reached 1.63 lakh units and recorded a growth of 41% over 2020-21.
+Three-wheeler exports during the year reached 1.53 lakh units, a decline of 6% over 2021-22.

-RISKS AND CONCERNS Environmental & Geopolitical Factors:
+Environmental & Geopolitical Factors:

 Supply Side Factors